 Get to grips with banking in Russia and discover how to open a Russian bank account of your own with this guide which includes information on related topics such as opening a Russian savings account and the Russian exchange rate.

-Expats should find out how the banking system works in Russia and what you need to do to open a bank account, either before you move or once you’re living in Russia, whether it be for work, to study, or during your retirement.
+Expats should find out how the banking system works in Russia and what you need to do to open a bank account, either before you move or once you’re living in Russia.

 Banking in Russia

 The banking system in Russia isn’t generally up to the technological levels of some of its Western counterparts.
 There is a central bank and a range of commercial banks, with most offering credit, exchange and investment services.
 Account management is straightforward in major cities such as Moscow.
 However, it can be more troublesome in rural areas, where branches are few and far between.
 With parts of Russia primarily operating a cash-based lifestyle, many Russian citizens don’t have a bank account.

 Choosing a bank in Russia

 Banks in Moscow offer a range of accounts suitable for expats, from everyday current accounts to regular savings accounts.
 While many ATMs in cities offer 24-hour services, branch-opening hours vary, and most banks are closed on a Sunday.
 If you bank with a larger company, opening hours tend to be around 9pm–5/6pm on a weekday and from 9pm until around 3pm on a Saturday.

 You’ll usually be sent your account statements by post, although most banks will allow you to download them online instead.
 While statements are available for free, some banks charge extra to sign up to an account alert service.
 Many large banks also offer translation services into English for online and telephone banking.

 Bank charges and fees for opening a Russian bank account